Skoon Cat Litter

 We had a good experience trying out Skoon Cat Litter.
 From an originality standpoint, this is about as clever as you can get.
 Using ancient remnants of algae for cat litter?
 Who would have guessed?

-The main selling points with this litter is its great absorption.
+The main selling point with this litter is its great absorption.
 These granules seem to soak up way more liquid than most other litters that we have tested.
 And that can be attributed to the granules having a ton of surface area to work with.
 With this absorption comes a nice benefit of locking in ammonia odors for long periods.

 Solids will benefit from being dried out but since there is no form of clumping, you will need to be timely in their removal.